mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

 | Find out from three groups if they are going to try any totally new ideas.  | Delete all of the code of someone else as they are editing it and see how they react.
 Then help them get it back using the Rewind function.   |

 In the transcript above of vignette 4.1.b we see that in the end-of-session reporting back participants engage in a lively discussion about the secret missions they had been given.
-Encouraged by her mother Molly, Nadine shares that she has been highly engaged in a disruptive secret mission.
+Encouraged by her mother Madiha, Nasrin shares that she has been highly engaged in a disruptive secret mission.
 Dan and Toby express playful frustration.
 Mark and Ed contribute by sharing their more subtle disruption and Richie is keen to have his _rude noise_ mission noticed and commented on.
 Some public missions had a noticeable impact in this session particularly in  stimulating a discussion among parents around which arcade games they played as youths.

 Side missions or side quests are also used in open world games are used in part to appeal to different kinds of players and are often models on Bartle's taxonomy of game player types [@bartle_hearts_nodate].
-In this phase, parents Molly and Mark both used the prompts of the social missions to take a break from their creative work using the software toolset to talk to other parents and children.
+In this phase, parents Madiha and Mark both used the prompts of the social missions to take a break from their creative work using the software toolset to talk to other parents and children.